 Other symptoms are weakness when twisting your forearm and vague forearm pain.

 Ulnar tunnel syndrome

 This uncommon condition occurs when the ulnar nerve is compressed in a tunnel on the pinkie side of your wrist.
-Usually, ulnar tunnel syndrome is caused by a ganglion cyst or chronic repetitive wrist trauma such as a cyclist’s gripping a handlebar.
+Cubital tunnel syndrome is also compression of the ulnar nerve, but the compression happens around the elbow, not the wrist.

 Superficial sensory nerve compression

 In the area of your wrist, there is a sensory nerve branch of the radial nerve.
 Anything that fits tightly around your wrist, such as handcuffs or a watch, can compress the radial nerve here.
 Leaning on your forearm for a long time is another cause.

 The symptoms are numbness and tingling on the top of the thumb side of your hand, sometimes with forearm and wrist pain.

 Posterior interosseous nerve syndrome